 Learn about the Great Barrier Reef…

 marsupials like koalas, kangaroos and wombats, monotremes like the platypus and echidna, as well as emus and kookaburras.
 Learn the kookaburra song!
+Have a letter ‘k’ day with koalas, kangaroos and kookaburras.
 Tell Dreamtime stories or try some Aboriginal rock art.

 Other events that might inspire your play:

 India Republic Day (independent from Britain 1950) – see 15th August